amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-sftp-username-start

+Required.
 A username with access to |where-send|.
 This username must be allowed to write data to the remote folder to which Amperity will send data.

 .. credential-sftp-username-end